Program information

 Micron covers the cost of your education while paying you a competitive wage.
 So, you can earn while you learn!

-A Registered Apprenticeship is an industry-driven, high quality career pathway where employers can develop and prepare their future workforce.
-Enabling individuals to obtain paid work experience, receive progressive wage increases and a portable, nationally recognized credential.
+Registered Apprenticeship is an industry-driven, high-quality career pathway where employers can develop and prepare their future workforce, and individuals can obtain paid work experience, and progressive wage increases, classroom instruction, and a portable, nationally recognized credential.
+Registered Apprenticeships are industry-vetted and are approved and validated by the U.S. Department of Labor or a State Apprenticeship Agency.

-Apprentices can complete the program in as little as 18-months but have up to 3-years to complete the required RTI and OJT hours.
+Apprentices can complete the program in as little as 18 months!
+In order to complete the program, apprentices are required related technical instruction (RTI) and on-the-job training (OJT) hours.

-RTI stands for Related Technical Instruction and our Idaho RTI provider is College of Western Idaho.
-OJT means on-the-job training, which is the hands-on industry experience apprentices receive while working as a technician in our fab.
+RTI stands for related technical instruction, and our Idaho RTI provider is College of Western Idaho.
+OJT stands for on-the-job training, which is the hands-on industry experience apprentices receive while working as a technician in our fab.

 You must complete 216 hours of RTI and 2,746 hours of OJT to complete the apprenticeship program.